Azure/slm-innovator-lab/2_slm-fine-tuning-mlstudio/README.md

 [日本語](README_ja.md)

 # Lab 2.
-SLM/LLM Fine-tuning on Azure ML Studio
+SLM/LLM Fine-tuning on Azure ML
 {: .no_toc }

 ## Table of contents